|Best used: AM Or PM

 A sensible skin care routine that involving exfoliators goes something like this;

 AM: Cleanser, SPF, Make up, with the option of antioxidants (Ferulic acid, Ascorbic Acid, Tocopherol)

-PM: Cleanser, Hyaluronic Acid, Retinol or Niacinamide – Ascorbic Acid, AHAs or pigment correctors
+PM: Physical exfoliation with cleanser, Retinol or Niacinamide – Ascorbic Acid, AHAs or pigment correctors

 Join the conversation

 Join Dr Davin Lim on Instagram to stay up to date